webix-hub/docs/data/api/refs/ui.segmented.md

 - api/link/ui.segmented_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.segmented_content_config.md - the id or node, whose content will be moved to the view
 - api/link/ui.segmented_css_config.md - the name of a css class that will be applied to the view container
-- api/link/ui.segmented_disabled_config.md - disables item
+- api/link/ui.segmented_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.segmented_gravity_config.md - sets the view gravity (1 by default)
 - api/link/ui.segmented_height_config.md - sets the height of the component
 - api/link/ui.segmented_hidden_config.md - defines whether the view will be hidden initially